ReproNim/reprostim/tools/audio-codes-notes.md

 ### On MacOS:

-Note: PsychoPy (2024.2.3) current requirements limits/suggests
+NOTE: PsychoPy (2024.2.3) current requirements limits/suggests
       to Python version 3.10.

 Download and install the standalone package: